 For certain “brain problems”, such as autism, Asperger’s, learning difficulties, PTSD, and even stroke and traumatic brain injury, there are no medications that really work well or work at all.
 Yet, these are clearly brain problems.

 There are other ways to change the brain.
-What you eat, your blood sugar, hydration level, and exercise are all critical to brain function.
+What you eat, your blood sugar, your hydration level, and exercise are all critical to brain function.
 In addition, psychotherapy has been shown to change the brain over time.
-These are important, but what other component can make a key difference in healing the brain?
+These are important, but what other components can make a key difference in healing the brain?

 Stories abound – how kids and adults have changed their lives by using neurofeedback to overcome ADHD, anger, mood problems, anxiety, migraines, and even seizures.
 It’s not instant; it takes time for the brain to change and learn.
 Typically, if neurofeedback is done right, these symptoms improve.
 Often, once clients are functioning better and have fewer symptoms, they can reduce their reliance on medication.

 Neurofeedback has been proven to change the brain – to change timing in the brain.
 It’s published in scientific literature.
 It’s used by thousands of licensed healthcare professionals around the world and is possibly the most important new tool available for mental and neurological health.

 The improvements cut across all disorders, including ADHD, depression, anxiety, stroke, OCD, and far more.
 They are all brain problems.
 Improve the brain, and you see people overcome their symptoms.

 Unlike pills, neurofeedback is most successful when patients STOP using it

 If the brain really LEARNS to change and make healthier patterns, it won’t forget them.
 Neurofeedback is learning.
 Unlike medications, once you’ve learned how to manage your brain and mind better, you can usually stop actively brain training.
 If you’ve learned it well enough, you’ll remember how to continue what you trained.
 Often, no more sessions are needed.